nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 The `UI` consists of `MainWindow` and its parts like `CommandBox`, `ResultDisplay`, `PersonListPanel`, and `StatusBarFooter`.
 All these, including `MainWindow`, inherit from the abstract `UiPart` class, capturing common traits among the visible GUI classes.

-The `CommandBox` integrates with `commandpopup` to provide auto-suggestion functionality.
+The `CommandBox` integrates with the `commandpopup` component to provide auto-suggestion functionality.
 It monitors changes in the `AutoSuggestionTextField` and dynamically generates `CommandTextFlows` that are displayed to the user.

 The `UI` component uses the JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/resources/view/MainWindow.fxml)